 - Personnel.Start-Position events

 - o ACME hired John Smith. (explicit textual description)

 - o John Smith has worked for ACME since 2005.
 (DATE)

 - o ACME's spokesman since 2005 (DATE)

+- Personnel.End-Position

+- o Jerry Yang, former CEO of Yahoo

 - Life.Divorce

 - o Sue, John's ex since 2000....
 (DATE)

 - o John left his wife Sue.
-She retained ownership of the house. (textual evidence1)
+She retained ownership of the house. (this is an example of context being used to interpret what could be seen as ambiguous)

 - Movement.Transport

-- o Bob went to the airport with no particular destination in mind, and the next day he found himself in Prague. (the event is described in the text itself)
+- o Bob went to the airport with no particular destination in mind, and the next day he found himself in Prague. (the event is described In the text itself)

 - Justice-Arrest.Jail

 - o Bob, an inmate at the county jail...
 (Justice.Arrest-Jail is not on the list of event types requiring heightened scrutiny.
 As such, the assessor will assess this in context without heightened scrutiny).